-Although asthma cannot be cured, it can be managed fairly well with asthma inhalers to live a normal life.
+Although asthma cannot be cured, it can be managed fairly well with asthma inhalers and you can live a normal life.
 Buy asthma inhalers online, by simply filling in our online asthma questionnaire.

-Although asthma cannot be cured, it can be managed fairly well with asthma inhalers to live a normal life.
+Although asthma cannot be cured, it can be managed fairly well with asthma inhalers and you can live a normal life.
 Buy asthma inhalers online, by simply filling in our online asthma questionnaire....
 Read more

 Preventer (steroid) inhaler